What is Sidekick?

 What can you invest in with Sidekick?

-Sidekick is still fairly new so investment options are limited.
-There are opportunities to invest in public markets by building your own personalised portfolio as well as, for some investors, VCTs which launched recently.
+Sidekick has a range of investing options, including opportunities to invest in public markets by building your own personalised portfolio as well as, for some investors, VCTs which launched recently.
 That said, Sidekick plans on introducing additional investment options down the line.
 Below, we outline the types of investments you can choose to invest in with a Sidekick account.

 Core Investment portfolios